Select your programme and preferred start date to begin your application.

 The programme draws upon the parallels that exist between these diseases, learning from the challenges that exist and aiming to connect individuals to lay the foundations for a global community of practice.
 Our aim is to provide advanced qualifications for biomedical, medical, public health, and veterinary personnel.
 The course is designed to instruct students in the practice of formulating and implementing strategies and programmes aimed at renewing and strengthening scientific knowledge development and building human capital.

 Our online learning system lets you work entirely from your home location while still earning your salary.
 This can enhance your learning experience and working knowledge while rewarding you with a highly regarded qualification.

 This programme is affiliated with the University's Global Health Academy.

 The programme normally takes three years, beginning with a series of courses and followed by an individual project or dissertation.

-You will choose six courses from a range that includes:
+In Year 2 (diploma), you will choose sixty credits from a range that includes:

 Our online learning technology is fully interactive, award-winning and enables you to communicate with our highly qualified teaching staff from the comfort of your own home or workplace.

 Our online students not only have access to Edinburgh’s excellent resources, but also become part of a supportive online community, bringing together students and tutors from around the world.